 The stone is a block of limestone and is of a sort that is not naturally found in or around the London area.
 Geologists have concluded that the nearest source for its origin would be in Kent, which is 60 miles away.
 It is estimated to weigh 76kgs, or nearly 168 pounds.

 The original reason it was brought to London is unknown.
 The earliest written reference to the London Stone is in a book belonging to King Athelstan in the early 10th century.
-It was used as a common transportation landmark in the 12th century, when it was referred as the Londenstane.
+It was used as a common transportation landmark in the 12th century when it was referred to as the Londenstane.

 Texts from the 17th and 18th centuries suggest that it was actually a central marker from which all distances to related cities or townships were measured back in Roman times.

 The London Stone is sometimes called the Stone of Brutus, referring to the mythical Trojan founder of London.
 Popular tales include the stone being the remains of an ancient stone circle that is alleged to have stood on nearby Ludgate Hill.
-In other legends it was associated with the mythical King Arthur, as so many ancient objects tend to be in England.
+In other legends, it was associated with the mythical King Arthur, as so many ancient objects tend to be in England.

 Know Before You Go

 Located close to its traditional resting place outside 111 Cannon Street, between Salters Hall Court and St. Swithins Lane., across the street and to the right from the main exit of Cannon Street train station, and round and to the right of the Cannon Street exit of the Cannon Street Underground Station.